ucc23/ucc/_clusters/ascc119.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    ASCC 119 is a rich, loose object of intermediate C3 quality.
+    <b>ASCC 119</b> is a rich, loose object of intermediate C3 quality.
+It is located at a large distance from the Sun, well below the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 6 years.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 6.5